hansieodendaal/logos-blockchain-testing/book/src/node-control.md

-# Node Control & RunContext
+# RunContext: BlockFeed & Node Control

 The deployer supplies a `RunContext` that workloads and expectations share.
 It
 provides: